victorzshi/space-cowboys/README.md

 Inside the folder **bin/src/**, run `main.exe`.

 - Use WASD or the arrow keys to move and SPACE to fire.
+- Press R to restart the game.
 - Press F to toggle fullscreen.
-- Press R to restart the game.
+- Press V to enable vertical sync (only on start screen).
 - Press ESC to pause the game.

 If the windowed mode is too large: